tharumbun/cactus/src/content/post/coffee-shops-phnom-penh.md

 tags: ["food"]
 ---

+Over the past few years, I’ve visited most of the coffee outlets (below) to meet with friends and circles and for business meetings.
+My regular, favorite orders are espresso, Americano, and cold brew Sumatra coffee.
+Once in a while, I have this ristretto at Feel Good Coffee.
+For me and many coffee aficionados, the best café has to offer more than just the coffee, but in-store experience, one of which is a fast and stable Internet connection.

 1. Brown Coffee - This coffee shop chain has several locations in Phnom Penh, known for its specialty coffee and good food.
 They have a cozy atmosphere and a friendly staff.
 2. Riel Coffee - This coffee shop is located in the trendy BKK1 neighborhood, and it is known for its specialty coffee and great brunch menu.
 They have a terrace seating option and a relaxing atmosphere.
 3. Blue Pumpkin - This café chain is popular in Phnom Penh, and it is known for its homemade ice cream and pastries.
 They offer a cozy atmosphere, and it's a good spot for a sweet treat.